1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 title: Operating Systems
 ---

+Operating system is in charge of making sure the system operates correctly and efficiently in an easy-to-use manner.
+The primary way the OS does this is through a general technique that we call virtualization.
+That is, the OS takes a physical resource (such as the processor, or memory, or a disk) and transform it into a more general, powerful, and easy-to-use virtual form of itself.

+Turning a single CPU (or a small set of them) into a seemingly infinite number of CPUs and thus allowing many programs to seemingly run at once is what we call virtualizing the CPU.

 ## Process

 Process is the **running program**.
 The program itself is a lifeless thing: it just sits there on the disk, a bunch of instructions (and maybe some static data), waiting to spring into action.

-**Time sharing** is a basic technique used by an OS to share a resource.
+**Time-sharing** is a basic technique used by an OS to share a resource.
 By allowing the resource to be used for a little while by one entity, and then a little while by another, and so forth, the resource in question (e.g., the CPU, or a network link) can be shared by many.
-The counterpart of time sharing is **space sharing**, where a resource is divided (in space) amon those who whish to use it.
+The counterpart of time-sharing is **space sharing**, where a resource is divided (in space) among those who wish to use it.
 For example, disk space is naturally a space-shared resource; once a block is assigned to a file, it is normally not assigned to another file until the user deletes the original file.